howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 <Instruction>

-First, let's install the Prisma CLI by running the following command in your terminal:
+First, let's install the Prisma CLI and Prisma Client by running the following command in your terminal:

 ```bash(path=".../hackernews-node/")
 npm install prisma --save-dev